adamaviv/si485h-f18/hw/README.md

 ```

 This will produce a bunch of extra files, like an `aux` file, which you can
 ignore, but it will also produce a pdf file, `hw_05.pdf`.
+Print that out and
+bring it in for grading.

 ### On Overleaf